Toloka/BestPrompts/README.md

-# BestPrompts
-Best Prompts for Text-to-Image Models
+# Best Prompts for Text-to-Image Models  and How to Find Them